How to Fix Phyn Device Offline After WiFi Change

 Verify telemetry and alerts

 After reconnecting, confirm recent pressure/flow data appears and test notification path.
-Monitor for at least 24 hours to ensure device remains online through normal network events and does not drop again.
+Monitor for at least 24 hours to make sure device remains online through normal network events and does not drop again.

 Quick Solutions